MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 #### Pre-meeting app experience

-With the pre-meeting app experience, you can find and add meeting apps and do pre-meeting tasks, such as developing a poll to survey the meeting participants.
+With the pre-meeting app experience, you can find and add meeting apps.
+You can also do pre-meeting tasks, such as developing a poll to survey the meeting participants.

 **To add tabs to an existing meeting**